lamhq/tech-notes/pages/devops/aws/7-security/7-compliance/1-audit-manager.md

 Audit Manager is an automated service that produces reports specific to auditors for PCI compliance, GDPR, and more.

-Keywords: continuous auditing or automating auditing reports
+Keywords: continuous auditing or automating auditing reports about  HIPAA, CDPR complicance

 ## Use cases